awsdocs/amazon-s3-userguide/doc_source/ShareObjectPreSignedURL.md

-# Sharing objects using presigned URLs<a name="ShareObjectPreSignedURL"></a>
+# Sharing objects with presigned URLs<a name="ShareObjectPreSignedURL"></a>

-By default, all S3 objects are private\.
-Only the object owner has permission to access them\.
-However, the object owner can optionally share objects with others by creating a presigned URL, using their own security credentials, to grant time\-limited permission to download the objects\.
+By default, all Amazon S3 objects are private, only the object owner has permission to access them\.
+However, the object owner may share objects with others by creating a presigned URL\.
+A presigned URL uses security credentials to grant time\-limited permission to download objects\.
+The URL can be entered in a browser or used by a program to download the object\.
+The credentials used by the presigned URL are those of the AWS user who generated the URL\.

-When you create a presigned URL for your object, you must provide your security credentials and then specify a bucket name, an object key, an HTTP method \(GET to download the object\), and an expiration date and time\.
-The presigned URLs are valid only for the specified duration\.
-If you created a presigned URL using a temporary token, then the URL expires when the token expires, even if the URL was created with a later expiration time\.

-Anyone who receives the presigned URL can then access the object\.
-For example, if you have a video in your bucket and both the bucket and the object are private, you can share the video with others by generating a presigned URL\.
-Because presigned URLs grant access to your Amazon S3 buckets to whoever has the URL, we recommend that you protect them appropriately\.
-For more details about protecting presigned URLs, see [Limiting presigned URL capabilities](using-presigned-url.md#PresignedUrlUploadObject-LimitCapabilities)\.

-For more information about who can create a presigned URL, see [Who can create a presigned URL](using-presigned-url.md#who-presigned-url)\.
+For general information about presigned URLs, see [Working with presigned URLs](using-presigned-url.md)\.

-## Generating a presigned URL to share an object<a name="generating-presigned-url"></a>

-You can generate a presigned URL for an object without writing any code by using the S3 console or AWS Explorer for Visual Studio\.
-You can also generate a presigned URL programmatically using the AWS SDKs for Java, \.NET, [Ruby](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3/Presigner.html), [PHP](https://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.S3.S3Client.html#_createPresignedRequest), [Node\.js](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property), [Python](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.generate_presigned_url), and [Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/s3-example-presigned-urls.html)\.
+You can create a presigned URL for sharing an object without writing any code by using the Amazon S3 console, AWS Explorer for Visual Studio \(Windows\), or AWS Toolkit for Visual Studio Code\.
+You can also generate a presigned URL programmatically by using the AWS Command Line Interface \(AWS CLI\) or the AWS SDKs\.

-**Note**
-When you generate a presigned URL, make sure that the parameters in your request match the signature exactly\.
-For example, if you don't specify a content type when generating the URL, you must omit the content type when uploading an object\.
-Also, wildcards are not supported, and using one in your presigned URL will result in an error\.

-### Using the S3 console<a name="ShareObjectPreSignedURLConsole"></a>
+## Using the S3 console<a name="generating-presigned-url"></a>

- You can use the AWS Management Console to generate a presigned URL for an object by following these steps\.

-**Note**
-In the Amazon S3 console, the maximum expiration time for a presigned URL is 12 hours from the time of creation\.
+ You can use the Amazon S3 console to generate a presigned URL for sharing an object by following these steps\.
+When using the console the maximum expiration time for a presigned URL is 12 hours from the time of creation\.

-**To generate a presigned URL using the AWS Management Console**
+**To generate a presigned URL by using the Amazon S3 console**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

+1. In the left navigation pane, choose **Buckets**\.

 1. In the **Buckets** list, choose the name of the bucket that contains the object that you want a presigned URL for\.

 1. In the **Objects** list, select the object that you want to create a presigned URL for\.

-1. On the **Actions** menu, choose **Share with a presigned URL**\.
+1. On the **Object actions** menu, choose **Share with a presigned URL**\.

 1. Specify how long you want the presigned URL to be valid\.